Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

-For a large number of hypercolours, $N=12$, corresponding to resonance masses $m_* \gtrsim 3~\text{TeV}$, a meson-like (glueball-like) dilaton has to be heavier than $200~\text{GeV}$ ($400~\text{GeV}$).
+For a large number of hypercolors, $N=12$, corresponding to resonance masses $m_* \gtrsim 3~\text{TeV}$, a mesonlike (glueball-like) dilaton has to be heavier than $200~\text{GeV}$ ($400~\text{GeV}$).
 Both scenarios can therefore be probed at the LHC.
-Note that the effect of the ACME EDM bound on the Higgs sector can be efficiently described by means of an effective field theory \cite{Panico:2018hal}.
+Note that the effect of the ACME EDM bound on the Higgs sector can be efficiently described by means of an effective field theory \citep*{Panico:2018hal}.

 The strong constraints from the LHC and the electron EDM give rise to the question whether EWBG can be decoupled from low-energy physics.
-Extending the scalar sector of the theory, it is indeed possible to break the electroweak symmetry at a scale much higher than the Fermi scale \cite{Baldes:2018nel,Glioti:2018roy,Meade:2018saz}.
-In this way, CP violation in EWBG is decoupled from low-energy CP violation.
-On the other hand, the need to connect the high-scale vacuum expectation value to the Fermi scale requires additional light scalars which are in reach of the LHC.
-Similarly, additional light singlet fermions can lead to electroweak symmetry non-restoration at high temperatures.
+Extending the scalar sector of the theory, it is indeed possible to break the electroweak symmetry at a scale much higher than the Fermi scale \citep*{Baldes:2018nel,Glioti:2018roy,Meade:2018saz}.
+In this way, $CP$ violation in EWBG is decoupled from low-energy $CP$ violation.
+On the other hand, the need to connect the high-scale vacuum expectation value to the Fermi scale requires additional light scalars that are in reach of the LHC.
+Similarly, additional light singlet fermions can lead to electroweak symmetry nonrestoration at high temperatures.
 This can significantly relax the upper bound from successful baryogenesis on a light dilaton in composite Higgs models \cite{Matsedonskyi:2020mlz}.

-\subsection{Summary: electroweak baryogenesis}
+\subsection{Summary: Electroweak baryogenesis}